Finite type coarse expanding conformal dynamics: Examples of metric finite type systems

 \begin{defn}[Orbit isomorphism of iterates] Two iterates $f^{k_1}: \wtU_1 \to U_1$ and $f^{k_2}:\wtU_2 \to U_2$ over $\UUU_0$ are {\em orbit isomorphic} if there exist orbit isomorphisms $\wtpsi: \wtU_1 \to \wtU_2$ and $\psi: U_1 \to U_2$ such that the diagram

 commutes. \end{defn}

-\begin{defn}[Topologically finite type] The map $f$ is said to be {\em topologically finite type with respect to $\UUU_0$} if there there are only finitely many orbit isomorphism types of iterates over $\UUU_0$. \end{defn}
+\begin{defn}[Topologically finite type] The map $f$ is said to be {\em topologically finite type with respect to $\UUU_0$} if it satisfies Axioms [Expans] and [Irred], and if in addition there are only finitely many orbit isomorphism types of iterates over $\UUU_0$. \end{defn}

 For example, if $f$ is a hyperbolic rational map with connected Julia set $X$ and $\UUU_0$ consists of open sets not separating $P_f$, then $f$ has exactly $\#\UUU_0$ isomorphism types of iterates and so is topologically finite type with respect to $\UUU_0$.
-If $f$ is merely subhyperbolic, then it is finite type with respect to the open covering $\UUU_0$ defined in the proof of Theorem \ref{thm:subhyperbolic_implies_ft}.
+If $f$ is merely subhyperbolic, then it is topologically finite type with respect to the open covering $\UUU_0$ defined in the proof of Theorem \ref{thm:subhyperbolic_implies_ft}.

 The following is the main result of this section.